 - Physical Therapist (PT)

-Dr. Wanek is currently Professor and Chair of the Department of Physical Therapy and Clinical Laboratory Science at San Francisco State University.
+Dr. Wanek is currently Professor in the Department of Physical Therapy and Clinical Laboratory Science at San Francisco State University.
 She obtained her B.S. from Kansas University, her M.S. from the University of North Carolina and her PhD from the University of Southern California.
 She joined the UCSF/SFSU Graduate Program in Physical Therapy in 1993.
 Her primary teaching interest is the physical therapy examination and treatment of patients with musculoskeletal dysfunction.
 She also teaches the Case Reports class.
-Her research interests stem from her clinical experience and include low back pain in young adults, the biomechanical approach to the exam and treatment of patients with musculoskeletal dysfunction and the use of case reports to support physical therapy practice.
+Her research interests over the years stem from her clinical experience and include low back pain in young adults, the biomechanical approach to the exam and treatment of patients with musculoskeletal dysfunction and the use of case reports to support physical therapy practice.